lighthouseitsecurity/weaponizedXSS/advanced/chainedAttacks/loginCsrfSelfXSS/README.md

     * **NOTES**:
         * requires victim user interaction (i.e. CVSS-User Interaction: Required)
         * once logged in, victim user's web browser has victim user account context on every endpoint, except self-XSS endpoint, where it has attacker user account context
-            * once victim user navigates to self-XSS endpoint, attacker-planted cookie will take precedence over victim user account's one (since it is scoped to whole app, i.e. its path is `/`)
-                * now, possible to exploit web application, since rest of application is in victim user account's context (i.e. self-XSS, effectively, turned into regular XSS)

 8. victim user navigates to self-XSS page